 Missing body sealers can be difficult to find.
 In my experience, this can happen to cars that were in an accident; even a small impact can cause the sealer to break and a seam to open.

-But brand-new cars aren’t immune either; I’ve had to fix water leaks on cars without a mile on the clock.
+But brand-new cars aren’t immune either; I’ve had to fix water leaks on cars with no miles on the clock.

 So what can I check?

 Body seam leaks can be notoriously difficult to find, mostly because they’re not visible.
 Even if you could see the seam, the fault isn’t visible.
-In addition, rainwater runs across different panel surfaces, depending on the angle of the terrain.
+In addition, rainwater runs across different panel surfaces depending on the terrain’s angle.
 I’ve had cars that don’t leak when tested on the level workshop floor, but when parked on a hill, they leak like a creek.

 Who needs luck when you have patience and tenacity?
 I’ve had success by stripping the interior and using a shop jack to raise the car to simulate different types of terrain slopes.